jankes44/flights-app/README.md

 3. In /flights-app/ run: ‘npm run demo’

 Language: JavaScript
-Time spent: about 9 hours
+Time spent: about 9 hours\

 Packages used:

-  -Server
+Server
-  --	Express
+  - Express
   -	Fast-csv
   -	Moment/Moment-timezone
-  -	Concurrently
+  -	Concurrently\

 Client
   -	React
   -	Bootstrap
   -	Moment
   -	Axios

 Server endpoints /:from = departure airport code, /:to = destination airport code

 -	BASE_URL/journey/:from/:to – res: array of flights taking “depair” and “destair” (from and to)
 -	BASE_URL/travel-time/:from/:to – same as -||- but with formatted travel time and time zones of depaircode and destaircode
 -	BASE_URL/average-journey-time/:from/:to – provides average journey time from – to (requirement 1)